Use Cases For Account Aggregator Framework

 When it comes to credit bureau files in India,

-• 30 million individuals have thick files, i.e. there is a good amount of data to come up with a credit score.
+• 200 million individuals have thick files, meaning there is a substantial amount of data to generate a credit score.

-• A whopping 1 billion have NO file.
+• A whopping 190 million have no file.

-AAs allow lenders to access underserved segments: Only 8% of MSMEs in India have access to formal credit!
-Lend based on cash flow lending of the borrower’s business, a new big opportunity in the unsecured lending.
+AAs allow lenders to access underserved segments: Only 19% of MSMEs in India have access to formal credit!
+Lending based on borrower’s business cash flow is a significant opportunity in unsecured lending.

-The AA framework in conjunction with the upcoming Public Credit Registry (PCR) enables lenders to offer sachet sized loan based on the cash flow of the business.
+The AA framework, in conjunction with the upcoming Public Credit Registry (PCR), enables lenders to offer sachet-sized loans based on a business’s cash flow.

 2. Wealth Management Use Case

-The wealth manager’s in India largely depend on their client to submit data on a periodic basis.
-The client has a choice to share the credentials with the wealth manager by which sharing of the data is no longer a problem for the client but this is not the right way to share data.
+Wealth managers in India largely depend on their clients to submit data on a periodic basis.
+The client has the option to share credentials with the wealth manager, which facilitates the smooth sharing of the data, however, this is not the most secure method.

-A data principal (wealth manager’s client) can give a recurring Consent to an account aggregator to share data from select FIPs with the wealth manager.
+A data principal (wealth manager’s client) can give a recurring consent to an AA to share data from select FIPs with the wealth manager.
 This method has several advantages,

-1. The data principal doesn’t have to share the FIP’s credentials (login, password)
+1. The data principal does not have to share the FIP’s credentials (login, password)

 2. The wealth manager is not dependent on their client to share data

-3. The data received by the wealth manager is in digital format, this can be fed directly to the wealth manager’s platform which can generate actionable reports.
+3. The data received by the wealth manager is in digital format.
+It can be fed directly to the wealth manager’s platform and generate actionable reports.

-The wealth management market size in India is small, it ought to be far bigger.
-AAs can help in growing this market size as wealth managers can devote more time on getting more clients while technology will aid them in their day to day operations
+The wealth management market in India is relatively small, and has the potential to expand significantly.
+AAs can help grow this market as wealth managers can devote more time to acquire clients while technology aids in their day-to-day operations.

 3. Personal Finance Management Apps Use Case

-The usage of personal finance management (PFM) apps in India is dismal.
-Possibly most believe we “know our finances” and don’t need anyone’s help.
-There are a few PFM apps in India which get access to your bank account statements by one of the following methods,
+The usage of personal finance management (PFM) apps in India is low.
+Possibly, most believe we “know our finances” and do not need help.
+There are a few PFM apps in India that access a users’ bank account statements by one of the following methods,

 1. User uploads PDF documents